 He stood up and went around the desk toward her.
-She thought for a moment he was going to strike her but instead he grabbed her purse and opened it and dumped it out on the desk.
+She thought for a moment he was going to slap her in the face but instead he grabbed her purse and opened it and dumped it out on the desk.

 “Hey, you can’t do that!” she said.

-The only things in the purse were some old chewing gum, a comb and lipstick, some balled-up Kleenex, a tiny mirror, a pack of Lucky Strike cigarettes and a book of matches, a rabbit’s foot on a keychain with no keys, two movie-ticket stubs, a coin purse with two dollars and eighteen cents in it, and a ballpoint pen that didn’t write.
+There was a pack of gum, a comb and lipstick, some balled-up Kleenex, a tiny mirror, a pack of Lucky Strikes and a book of matches, a rabbit’s foot on a keychain with no keys, two movie-ticket stubs, and a ballpoint pen that didn’t write.

-“I can’t even confirm that you are who you say you are.”
+“I can’t confirm that you are who you say you are.”

 “That’s your tough luck.”

-He put his hands on his hips, rubbed his chin, and then, quite unexpectedly, went out of the room.
-A full five minutes passed before another man came in and sat down at the desk.
-He was a different type of man than the first one, more the bullying type.
-He had sparse red hair and mean eyes.
+He went out of the room and in a few minutes another man came into the room and sat down at the desk.
+He was a different type of man than the first one, more the bullying type, with sparse red hair and mean eyes like a sewer animal.
 His voice was gruff when he spoke.